 10.)
 Child's Play (1988) Rated R

 "We're friends 'til the end, remember?"
+"This is the end, friend!"

 Child's Play has always been one of my favorite movies.
 Even though it doesn't scare me alot now, it scared the shit outta me when I was younger.
 You see, I had one of those My Buddy dolls which I creatively named Buddy.
 Well Buddy looked a little like ol' Chucky so ever since I saw this movie when I was about 3, Buddy scared the hell outta me and so did this big ass Troll I had, but only at night.
 I could see their silouttes in the shadows, sitting at the end of my bed every night.
 Finally I got over my little fright when I was 14.
 I'm just kidding that would be really, really weird.
 I was 13...